iahuang/scratch-gcc/README.md

 1. Compile C program to MIPS assembly using `mips-linux-gnu-gcc` (you may need to install this first)
 2. Assemble assembly program into a simplified binary format
 3. Load binary into a Scratch file containing a MIPS assembly VM

+### Important notes:

+- Most of the C Standard Library is not supported.
+Use the library "lib/sys.h" for replacement functions